-After a difficult year and months of rain, thethis year's harvest is characterized by its very high heterogeneity and disappointing yields.
+After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 ©Guillaume Czerw

-From sowing to harvest, winter crops were impacted/penalized by very regular rainfall across most of France.
+From planting to harvest, winter crops have been affected/hampered by frequent rainfall across most of France.

-Many wheat fields could not be sown in the fall due to excess water, mainly on the Atlantic coast.
-As a result, the French wheat area for the 2024 harvest stands at 4.2 million hectares, according to market consensus (an 11% decrease in acreage compared to last year).
-Almost continuous rainfall throughout the growing season led to high disease and weed pressure, putting pressure on yields.
-During the grain filling phase in June, the lack of sunshine and low temperatures also had a negative impact on yields.
-Finally, the rains continued during the harvest period, affecting wheat yields and quality.
+Many wheat fields could not be planted in the fall due to excess water, mainly along the Atlantic coast.
+As a result, the French wheat acreage for the 2024 harvest stands at 4.2 million hectares, according to market consensus (representing an 11% decrease in acreage compared to last year).
+Nearly continuous rainfall throughout the growing season led to significant disease and weed pressure, which weighed on yields.
+During the grain-filling phase in June, a lack of sunshine and low temperatures also contributed to lower yields.
+Finally, the rains persisted during the harvest period, affecting both the yield and the quality of the wheat.

-Across the various French production areas, we can report an overall decline in yield of between 10% and 30%.
-In terms of both yield and quality, this harvest is therefore proving to be uneven depending on harvest dates, soil types, and terroirs.
+Across France’s various growing regions, we can expect an overall decline in yields of 10 to 30 percent.
+In terms of both yield and quality, this harvest is therefore inconsistent, varying depending on harvest dates, soil types, and terroirs.

-In Europe, the harvest is below normal, mainly due to declining production in France and Germany.
+In Europe, the harvest is below average, mainly due to a decline in production in France and Germany.

 Globally, wheat production is generally good.
-Production in the United States is very satisfactory (54 million tons, up 4 million tons from last year), and production in Russia is ultimately acceptable (around 85 million tons) after fears in the spring due to late frosts.
+We can note a very satisfactory harvest in the United States (54 million metric tons, up 4 million metric tons from last year) and a harvest that turned out to be decent in Russia (around 85 million metric tons) after concerns in the spring due to late frosts.

 EProduction and yield estimates: